LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 ````

                              --{{1}}--
-You can execute and modify this peace of code directly.
+You can execute and modify this piece of code directly.
 Every change creates a
 new version and you as a user can go back and forth.